 Outdoor sports enthusiasts are often also environmentalists.
 We want to protect the world we play in, and part of that is doing what we can to combat climate change.
 Unfortunately, the pursuit of adventure sports often involves a lot of travel, both on a large scale -- international trips -- and on a daily basis (your drive to the trailhead).
-Join me in pledging to minimize the carbon impact of our recreation in 2018 by finding adventures close to home and using alternative methods of transit!
+Join me in pledging to minimize the carbon impact of our recreation by finding adventures close to home and using alternative methods of transit!

 The simplest way to join is to sign up here.
 You can set goals, update progress and share with friends.